ChetandeepSingh/Phone-auth/README.md

 yarn install
 ```

-3. Create a `.env.local` file in the root directory:
+3. Create a `.env.local` file in the root directory and add your backend API URL:
 ```env
 NEXT_PUBLIC_API_URL=http://localhost:3004
 ```